Is Burgundy Hair Color Right For You?

 Adjust Your Makeup to Match Your Burgundy Hair

 Once you shift to a burgundy hair color, you may find that your existing makeup colors aren’t quite working.
 This is a dramatic shade, and you may need a more dramatic cosmetic palette.
 If your skin is fair, try plum eyeshadows and a pale or medium pink lip color.
 If your skin is dark, play around with navy or charcoal eye colors, balanced with a neutral lip color.
-Ask your stylist for a makeup consultation, or hit the cosmetic counter at your favorite store.
+Ask your stylist for a makeup consultation, scroll the tutorials on YouTube or TikTok or hit up the cosmetic experts at your favorite store for advice.

 The Burgundy Hair Color Commitment

 Burgundy colors tend to stay put.
 Once they’re in, they’re not easy to remove.
 So it’s a good idea to be well committed to the hue once you take the plunge.
 And when you decide it’s time to return to your natural color, or to try something else, it’s best to put yourself back in your stylist’s hands.
 He or she will be able to remove the burgundy hair color without damaging your hair.
 (It may take two or three visits to the salon, depending on what color you’re trying to achieve.)
-They’ll also provide you with some deep conditioning formulas to use at home to keep your hair as strong and healthy as possible.
+They’ll also provide you with some deep conditioning formulas—Matrix Food For Soft Rich Hydrating Treatment Mask is a go-to conditioning solution for many experts--to use at home to keep your hair as strong and healthy as possible.

 Now, are you tempted to indulge in one of these head-turning, sophisticated hues?
 Well cheers to you—you’ll never blend into the background when you’re sporting a stunning shade of burgundy hair color!